North Grenville's cemeteries reflect the lives and stories of early settlers and the communities they established.

 Nestled in the scenic landscapes of Eastern Ontario, North Grenville is a region steeped in history.
-Its well-preserved cemeteries offer visitors a unique glimpse into the area's storied past, serving not only as final resting places but also as cultural landmarks.
-These cemeteries reflect the lives and stories of early settlers and the communities they established.
-Among the most notable are Burritt’s Rapids Cemetery and Oxford Parish Anglican Cemetery, each with its own unique historical significance.
+Its well-preserved cemeteries offer visitors a unique glimpse into the area's storied past, serving as final resting places for the area's founding families, and also as cultural landmarks.

 The Mystery of Sarah Mills' Gravestone by Harold Tompkins

-"Sarah, wife of John Mills
+"Sarah, wife of John Mills |

-But who was Sarah Mills, and why was her monument not at her grave?
-The inscription, along with the weeping willow symbol, hints at a tale of loss and mourning, yet the stone raises more questions than it answers.
+Who was Sarah Mills?
+And why was her monument not at her grave?
 Where was Sarah buried?
 What happened to her family?
 Why was the gravestone left at the cemetery, and what should be done with it?

 Initial investigations reveal that Sarah lived in Oxford-on-Rideau township with her husband John and their sons, who were born in England.
 The family emigrated to Canada around 1834, settling on a farm in Oxford Mills.
-The stone, in remarkably good condition, likely didn't come from the local cemeteries, as they were not established until decades after Sarah's death.
+When she passed, Sarah was actually laid to rest in Kemptville, in the "Old Methodist Cemetery."

 The Enigma of Burritt’s Rapids Cemetery: Resting Place of the Burritt Family

-Although the exact number of Burritts who lived in Burritts Rapids remains uncertain, their legacy is vividly etched in the numerous gravestones scattered throughout the cemetery.
-Each marker, bearing the Burritt name, reveals a rich tapestry of familial connections and hidden narratives.
-Many Burritt women married into other local families, intertwining their heritage with the broader community, but some of their stories remain lost to time.
+Although the exact number of Burritts who lived in the hamlet remains uncertain, their legacy is etched into numerous gravestones throughout the cemetery, each contributing to a rich tapestry of familial connections and long-forgotten narratives.

-The cemetery stands as a testament to those who remained, offering a poignant glimpse into the historical continuity of this pioneering family.
-However, the intertwining vines and weathered stones seem to guard their secrets closely.
 A careful count of the gravestones provides a tangible link to the past, but the true stories of the Burritts are woven into the fabric of the village’s history, waiting for a curious soul to unravel them.

 Preserving North Grenville's Heritage